-A BSc (Hons) Bioveterinary Science graduate will have had the opportunity to expand their knowledge and understanding on a range of animal health topics supporting individual interests and career aspirations.
-Irrespective of subjects chosen, graduates will have developed skills in critical enquiry and evaluation of current process and practices in Bioveterinary Science.
-Graduates will have acquired current subject knowledge that can be applied to solve challenges within industry.
-They will possess the fundamental vocational skills and graduate attributes to enable them to be an effective team member within laboratory, veterinary medicine and animal management environments.
-Graduates have been exposed to a range of veterinary diagnostic practices and will be confident to assist with animal health assessments.
-They will also be able to evaluate the role of various veterinary diagnostic techniques within industry and how these are utilised in small and large scale animal environments.
+A BSc (Hons) Bioveterinary Science graduate have had the opportunity to expand their knowledge and understanding on a range of animal health topics supporting individual interests and career aspirations.
+Irrespective of subjects chosen, graduates have developed skills in critical enquiry and evaluation of current process and practices in Bioveterinary Science.
+Graduates have acquired current subject knowledge that can be applied to solve challenges within industry.
+They possess the fundamental vocational skills and graduate attributes to enable them to be an effective team member within laboratory, veterinary medicine and animal management environments.
+Graduates have been exposed to a range of veterinary diagnostic practices and are confident to assist with animal health assessments.
+They are also able to evaluate the role of various veterinary diagnostic techniques within industry and how these are utilised in small- and large-scale animal environments.

-A BSc (Hons) Bioveterinary Science with integrated placement year graduate will have had the opportunity to expand their knowledge and understanding on a range of animal health topics supporting individual interests and career aspirations.
-Irrespective of subjects chosen, graduates will have developed skills in critical enquiry and evaluation of current process and practices in Bioveterinary Science.
-Graduates will have acquired current subject knowledge that can be applied to solve challenges within industry.
-They will possess the fundamental vocational skills and graduate attributes to enable them to be an effective team member within laboratory, veterinary medicine and animal management environments.
-Graduates have been exposed to a range of veterinary diagnostic practices and will be confident to assist with animal health assessments.
-They will also be able to evaluate the role of various veterinary diagnostic techniques within industry and how these are utilised in small and large scale animal environments.
-An optional year work placement allows theory to be integrated into practice.
+A BSc (Hons) Bioveterinary Science with integrated placement year graduate have had the opportunity to expand their knowledge and understanding on a range of animal health topics supporting individual interests and career aspirations.
+Irrespective of subjects chosen, graduates have developed skills in critical enquiry and evaluation of current process and practices in Bioveterinary Science.
+Graduates have acquired current subject knowledge that can be applied to solve challenges within industry.
+They possess the fundamental vocational skills and graduate attributes to enable them to be an effective team member within laboratory, veterinary medicine and animal management environments.
+Graduates have been exposed to a range of veterinary diagnostic practices and are confident to assist with animal health assessments.
+They are also able to evaluate the role of various veterinary diagnostic techniques within industry and how these are utilised in small- and large-scale animal environments.
+An optional year work placement means they have had the opportunity to apply their learning in a practical context, reflecting on and evaluating their performance within industry.